Borobudur: Design

 Borobudur is built as a single large stupa and, when viewed from above, takes the form of a giant tantric Buddhist mandala, simultaneously representing the Buddhist cosmology and the nature of mind.
+Some scholars reject the idea that it is a mandala because, in their view, no evidence is present to suggest that the Shailendras were followers of Tantric or Vajrayana Buddhism.
+Moreover, the Buddhas of the Borobudur do not identify as the Five Tathagatas.
 The original foundation is a square, approximately 118 m on each side.
 It has nine platforms, of which the lower six are square and the upper three are circular.
 The upper platform contains seventy-two small stupas surrounding one large central stupa.
 Each stupa is bell-shaped and pierced by numerous decorative openings.
 Statues of the Buddha sit inside the pierced enclosures.

 The design of Borobudur took the form of a step pyramid.
 Previously, the prehistoric Austronesian megalithic culture in Indonesia had constructed several earth mounds and stone step pyramid structures called punden berundak as discovered in Pangguyangan site near Cisolok and in Cipari near Kuningan.
 The construction of stone pyramids is based on native beliefs that mountains and high places are the abode of ancestral spirits or hyangs.
-The punden berundak step pyramid is the basic design in Borobudur, believed to be the continuation of older megalithic tradition incorporated with Mahayana Buddhist ideas and symbolism.

-The monument's three divisions symbolize the three "realms" of Buddhist cosmology, namely Kamadhatu (the world of desires), Rupadhatu (the world of forms), and finally Arupadhatu (the formless world).
-Ordinary sentient beings live out their lives on the lowest level, the realm of desire.
-Those who have burnt out all desire for continued existence leave the world of desire and live in the world on the level of form alone: they see forms but are not drawn to them.
-Finally, full Buddhas go beyond even form and experience reality at its purest, most fundamental level, the formless ocean of nirvāṇa.
-The liberation from the cycle of saṃsāra where the enlightened soul had no longer attached to worldly form corresponds to the concept of sūnyatā, the complete voidness or the nonexistence of the self.
+Many sources conventionally divide the terraces of Borobudur into three levels, which is thought to symbolize the three "realms" of Buddhist cosmology, namely Kamadhatu (the world of desires), Rupadhatu (the world of forms), and finally Arupadhatu (the formless world).
 Kāmadhātu is represented by the base, Rupadhatu by the five square platforms (the body), and Arupadhatu by the three circular platforms and the large topmost stupa.
-The architectural features between the three stages have metaphorical differences.
-For instance, square and detailed decorations in the Rupadhatu disappear into plain circular platforms in the Arupadhatu to represent how the world of forms—where men are still attached with forms and names—changes into the world of the formless.
+Recent scholarship however question this assumption.
+The "three realm" division was first proposed by Willem Frederik Stutterheim in the early 20th century based on then very fragmentary data.
+Later scholars have criticized this division as having no textual basis or narrative support in the monument itself.
+However, this conventional division is still often presented uncritically in popular media.

 Congregational worship in Borobudur is performed in a walking pilgrimage.
 Pilgrims are guided by the system of staircases and corridors ascending to the top platform.
 Each platform represents one stage of enlightenment.
 The path that guides pilgrims was designed to symbolize Buddhist cosmology.